 is still not completely awoken from a state of hibernation.

 According to the data released by the Newspaper Association of

-year over year in the first quarter of 2012 (January to March) to
+year over year in the fourth quarter of 2012 (October to December)

-the 23rd consecutive quarter of decline.
-The last time the Industry
+marking the 26th consecutive quarter of decline.
+The last time the

-witnessed an increase in revenue was in the second quarter of 2006,
+Industry witnessed an increase in revenue was in the second quarter

-fourth, third, second and first quarters of 2011, respectively.
+in the fourth, third, second and first quarters of 2011,

 Print advertising revenue at